julzaza/wildwitchherbs/_posts/2025-12-09-why-witches-plant-rosemary-front-door.md

 - remembering one’s purpose
 - remembering the ancestors

 Doorways were spiritually dangerous places because the dead were believed to wander through them at night.
-Rosemary helped the living remember themselves—and kept the dead from following them inside.
+Rosemary helped the living remember themselves and kept the dead from following them inside.

 Its evergreen nature symbolized: